JGCRI/gcam-doc/gcam-usa.md

 As in the remainder of GCAM, the transportation sector in GCAM-USA is disaggregated to three final demands: passenger, domestic freight, and international shipping.
 The demand for each of these transportation services (indicated in passenger-km or tonne-km) depends on the base-year service demand levels, and the future growth in GDP and population by state.
 Each of the freight and passenger vehicle classes represent on-road vehicle options such as cars, trucks, and motorcycles, as well as off-road options such as trains, airplanes, and/or ships.
 For road modes, specific vehicle options include various size classes and drive train technologies differentiated by fuel type and/or efficiency levels, such as liquid fuels, hybrid drive trains, and battery electric propulsion.
 These assumptions are consistent with the transportation sector in the global GCAM model: [Energy System](energy.html#Transportation).
 The following mapping from the EIA SEDS is used in order to assign nation-level energy consumption and service demand levels by mode and fuel to the individual states.

-**Table: EIA SEDS fuel and sector used to disaggregate nation-level energy consumption by mode and fuel to the states.**
+**Table 1: EIA SEDS fuel and sector used to disaggregate nation-level energy consumption by mode and fuel to the states.**

 | **Mode**           | **GCAM fuel**   | **EIA fuel used for disaggregation**              |
 |:--------------------|:-----------------|:---------------------------------------------------|